viamrobotics/docs/docs/components/arm/ur5e.md

 ---

 Configure a `ur5e` arm to add a [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot) to your machine.
-Make sure to first physically assemble the UR5e, connect it to your machine's computer, and turn it on.
+Make sure to first connect the arm to your machine's computer and turn it on.
 Then, configure the arm:

 {{< tabs >}}